Bmerc1/Casestudy/README.md

 ​
 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
 ​
-* How is your company performing relative to competitors in the same domain?
+* How is your company performing relative to competitors in the same domain? mm ​
-​
 ## Recommendations
 ​